delankallen/markov_music_gen/README.md

 # Generate music with Markov Chains

 Use the supplied midi music or supply your own and generate new music using markov chains.
-You can run the program yourself or check it out running on my website, [oarfish.dev](https://oarfish.dev)

 ## Available Scripts